-As part of the adoption of the QCA Guidelines the Remuneration Committee has reviewed the LTG Directors' Remuneration Policy.
+As part of the adoption of the QCA Guidelines, the Remuneration Committee has reviewed the LTG Directors' Remuneration Policy.
 The resulting policy is set out below.

-Element Purpose and link to Operation Maximum Performance strategy opportunity Measures Base salary The role of the The Committee While there is no n/a base salary is to sets base salary maximum salary, support the taking into account increases will recruitment and the individual's normally be in line retention of skills and with the typical Executive experience and level of increase Directors of the their performance, awarded to other calibre required to salary levels at colleagues in the deliver and equivalent peers Group.
-However, develop strategy. on AIM, and pay increases may be Base salary and conditions above this level in provides fixed elsewhere in the certain remuneration for Group. circumstances the role, which Base salary is such as where a reflects the size normally reviewed new Executive and scope of the annually with Director has been Executive changes effective appointed to the Directors' from 1 January but Board at a lower responsibilities and their experience. may be reviewed more frequently if the Committee determines this is appropriate. than typical market salary to allow for growth in the role then larger increases may be awarded to move salary positioning closer to typical market level as the Executive Director gains experience.
+Element Purpose and link to strategy Operation Maximum opportunity Base salary The role of the base salary is to support the recruitment and retention of Executive Directors of the calibre required to deliver and develop strategy.
+Base salary provides fixed remuneration for the role, which reflects the size and scope of the Executive Directors' responsibilities and their experience.
+The Committee sets base salary taking into account the individual's skills and experience and their performance, salary levels at equivalent peers on AIM, and pay and conditions elsewhere in the Group.
+Base salary is normally reviewed annually with changes effective from 1 January but may be reviewed more frequently if the Committee determines this is appropriate.
+While there is no maximum salary, increases will normally be in line with the typical level of increase awarded to other colleagues in the Group.
+However, increases may be above this level in certain circumstances such as where a new Executive Director has been appointed to the Board at a lower than typical market salary to allow for growth in the role.
+Larger increases may be awarded to move salary positioning closer to typical market level as the Executive Director gains experience.
 Pension To provide an appropriate level of retirement benefit as part of a holistic benefit package.
 Executive Directors are entitled to receive up to a 3% matched company contribution to their personal pension plan.
-This is line with all other LTG UK employees and minimum legislated requirement.
-3% of salary. n/a Benefits To provide a market-competitive level of benefits for the Executive Directors.
-In line with other LTG UK employees including 26 days annual holiday in addition to public holidays. n/a n/a Annual bonus The role of the annual bonus is to reward Executive Directors for the delivery of our annual financial, operational and strategic goals.
+This is in line with all other LTG U.K. employees and minimum legislated requirement.
+3% of salary.
+Benefits To provide a market-competitive level of benefits for the Executive Directors.
+In line with other LTG U.K. employees including 26 days annual holiday in addition to public holidays. n/a Annual bonus The role of the annual bonus is to reward Executive Directors for the delivery of our annual financial, operational and strategic goals.
 The performance measures have been selected as they are considered to be key to delivering long-term shareholder value creation.
 The annual bonus is normally payable in cash following completion of the audit of the Annual Report and Accounts.
 Performance is assessed over a financial year.
-The Committee determines the level of bonus taking into account performance against targets and the underlying performance of the business.
+The Committee determines the level of bonus, taking into account performance against targets and the underlying performance of the business.
 Maximum annual bonus opportunity of 150% of base salary.
 For details of award levels for prior years see the Annual Report on Remuneration.
-The annual bonus may be based on a mix of financial, operational, strategic and individual performance measures.
-At least 70% of the bonus will be based on financial performance.
-The Committee determines the exact metrics each year depending on the key goals for the forthcoming year.
-Normally around 30% of the bonus is paid for threshold performance with the full bonus being paid for delivering stretching levels of performance.
-These vesting levels may vary each year depending on the stretch of targets set.
-The Committee sets bonus targets each year to ensure that they are appropriately stretching in the context of the business plan.
 LTIPs The role of the LTIPs is to reward Executive Directors for achieving LTG's long-term strategy and creating sustainable shareholder value, to align the economic interests of Executive Directors and shareholders, and to act as a retention tool.
 Awards normally vest based on performance over a period of not less than four years (unless the Committee determines otherwise).
 The Committee has the discretion to amend the final vesting level if it does not consider that it reflects the underlying performance of the Company.
 LTIP awards are normally awarded in the form of options over shares but may be awarded in other forms.
 Vested options may normally be exercised until the tenth anniversary of the date at grant.
 The maximum initial award is 3 million share options.
 Further options may be granted once the initial vesting period has elapsed.
-The Committee sets targets at the time of each award so that targets are stretching and represent value creation for shareholders while remaining motivational for management.